Inventory control: laying paths for a bright business future

 Inventory control is similar and focuses on:

-• Keeping track of stock — what you already have and know how much you have and where it is
+- Keeping track of stock — What you already have, how much you have, and where you have it

-• Stock logistics — organizing the stock in your warehouse or storeroom so transport time is optimized, in turn reducing lead time
+- Stock logistics — Organizing the stock in your warehouse or storeroom so transport time is optimized, which in turn reduces lead time

-• Correct storage of goods — for example, if wood is not stored at the correct temperature or if the humidity is off, then this leads to it becoming obsolete faster than you can use it.
-This is also a concern of health and safety — is everything stored and transported in accordance with best practices
+- Correct storage of goods — Some products require specific conditions for storage.
+For example, if wood is not stored at the correct temperature or if the humidity is off, then this leads to it becoming obsolete faster than you can use it.
+This is also a concern of health and safety — is everything stored and transported according to industry regulations and standards

 In contrast, inventory management is concerned with:

-• Inventory valuation — Choosing the right costing like LIFO, FIFO, or MAC (also part of COGS).
-The inventory management technique can change the costs you report on your financial statement, like how much you spend on raw materials (part of manufacturing cost).
+- Inventory valuation — Choosing the right costing method like LIFO, FIFO, or MAC (also part of COGS).
+Inventory management techniques can change the costs you report on your financial statement, like how much you spend on raw materials (part of manufacturing cost)

 In addition, there is one more term that should not be confused with either of the above: